 6 - CAN THEY OFFER A FULL SERVICE IF REQUIRED:- Residential home

-extension design is not just about preparing plans with good design advise.
-Many clients require you to
+extension design is not just about preparing design plans with good design advise.
+Many clients require

-obtain tender prices from builder, preparation of the contract documents and contract administration services
+you to obtain tender prices from builder, preparation of the contract documents and contract administration

-during the works.
-Even if you do not require this level of full service it is still a test to ensure that it
+services during the works.
+Even if you do not require this level of full service it is still a test to ensure

 7 - CAN THEY DO THE CONSTRUCTION SCHEME DESIGN FOR THE BUILDING REGULATIONS AND YOUR